 You know, he went with populism.

-You know that it that is so entrenched in in a bureaucratic way of thinking that somebody that ran on the exact same message would choose to stay on the exact same message and reiterate the promise that he made as a candidate while being inaugurated into the White House.
+You know, that is so entrenched in a bureaucratic way of thinking that somebody that ran on the exact same message would choose to stay on the exact same message and reiterate the promise that he made as a candidate while being inaugurated into the White House.

 We expected him to be conciliatory.